itdc/coding-standards/manual/en-US/coding-standards/chapters/php.md

 For example:

--   JHtmlHelper
+-   HtmlHelper
--   JXmlParser
+-   XmlParser
--   JModel
+-   Model

 ### Functions and Methods